Frexom/LinkedList/README.md

 # LinkedList
-A probably bad linked list
+A probably bad linked list.
+There is still some more work to do.